blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - Snapshots are stored in a single table, but as one or more items, allowing snapshots to exceed the DynamoDB 400KB limit in size.
 The table has the `aggregate_uuid` as the `HASH` key and `id_part` as the `RANGE` key.
+- `id_part` is a composite of a randomly generated int id and the 'part number' of the snapshot.
+This does two things, it means that the most recent snapshots are returned first when queried (using a DESC sort) and that the snapshot parts are returned in the correct order if the snapshot required more than one DynamoDB item to be stored.
 - PHP `serialize()` is used on the output of you aggregate root's `getState()` method and the results are then base64 encoded and split into multiple parts if too large to fit inside a single DynamoDB item (400KB limit).
 - When a snapshot is retrieved the parts are recombined behind the scenes to rehydrate your aggregate root.